Niroshan2812/TastyFind/README.md

 ## Contact

-For any inquiries, feel free to contact [Your Name](mailto:your-email@example.com).
+For any inquiries, feel free to contact Niroshan.

----

-This version is cleaner and eliminates any unwanted symbols.
-Let me know if you'd like to add or modify anything!